-Goal is to provide students with tools and knowledge about the available resources on the Mount Holyoke Campus and wider community, a shared understanding of difference and diversity of experience at our school, and a space where students can engage in difficult conversations about issues of diversity and social justice.
+To provide students with tools and knowledge about the available resources within Mount Holyoke and surrounding communities; create a shared understanding of difference and diversity of experience at MHC by providing a space where students can engage in difficult conversations about issues of diversity and social justice

 - Social Justice 101